-The authors note that the "benefit of HA-WBRT emerges robustly with ≥ 4 months follow-up" and that "it seems reasonable to forego HA during WBRT in patients with survival expected to be < 4 months."
-National Comprehensive Cancer Network (NCCN®) Guidelines® also recommend to consider hippocampal-sparing WBRT for patients with a better prognosis (4 months or greater).
-NCCN Guidelines® Small Cell Lung Cancer support hippocampal-sparing WBRT using IMRT for individuals with small cell lung cancer with better prognosis and who met criteria for entrance into NRG CC001.
-As such, HA-WBRT is considered medically necessary in individuals with a life expectancy of at least 4 months who also meet criteria for entrance into the trial (ie, no leptomeningeal disease, known primary histology excluding lymphoma and germ cell).
+The authors note that the "benefit of HA-WBRT emerges robustly with \geq 4 months follow-up" and that "it seems reasonable to forego HA during WBRT in patients with survival expected to be < 4 months."
+National Comprehensive Cancer Network (NCCN[®]) Guidelines[®] also recommend to consider hippocampal-sparing WBRT for patients with a better prognosis (4 months or greater).
+NCCN Guidelines[®] Small Cell Lung Cancer support hippocampal-sparing WBRT using IMRT for individuals with small cell lung cancer with better prognosis and who met criteria for entrance into NRG CC001.
+As such, HA-WBRT is considered medically necessary in individuals who meet criteria for entrance into the trial (ie, no leptomeningeal disease, known primary histology excluding lymphoma and germ cell).